CaoSY/PittCompMethods/Assignments/Assignments_4/assignment_4.md

 \Omega^2\cdot\bold{b}=\omega^2\bold{b}
 $$

 Positions of five balls are shown below, where the black line is the position of the center of mass of the system.
+A horizontal black line exhibits the conservation of total momentum of the system.

 ![trace](CH3/EX13/trace.svg)